We, the Cistercians of the Holy Cross, are embedded icons, living sacramentals; who sustain, grace, and hold together the fiber of our communities.

 Welcome to Our Site

 Our Cistercian roots date back to the eleventh century.
-We have tried to capture the Cistercian charism in our love of solitude, contemplation, work, and study as well as living under the Rule of St. Benedict and vows of Conversatio, Stability, and Obedience.
+We have captured the Cistercian charism in our love of solitude, contemplation, work, and study, as well as living under the Rule of St. Benedict and vows of Conversatio, Stability, and Obedience.

-Since that time the Oblates have taken on a new and broader mission as the Cistercian Order of the Holy Cross, Common Observance and now offer men, clerical or lay, and women, the opportunity to become first order monks or hermits.
+The Cistercian Order of the Holy Cross, Common Observance offers men, clerical or lay, and women, the opportunity to become monks or hermits.
 Men may become priests or deacons.

-We describe ourselves as living under a Common Observance because our Order allows for much flexibility in exercising the Cistercian charism.
-We also try to be open to the authentic movement of the Holy Spirit in our time and place.
+We describe ourselves as living under a Common Observance because our Order allows for much flexibility in exercising the Cistercian charism and being open to the authentic movement of the Holy Spirit in our time and place.

 Some unique aspects of the Order of the Holy Cross are: